 I wanted to wait a few days before posting this to make sure it was legit.
 It was back in 2007 when Maude Season 1 was released on DVD from Sony Entertainment, which was received very well by Bea’s fans.
 Since then Maude has appeared on various streaming sites and finally iTunes and Amazon for digital purchase.
 Season two, which seemed right around the corner off the success of season 1, never appeared.
 So, a few days ago when the complete series, all 6 seasons, 141 shows started to spring up on Shout!
-Factory’s webpage seven years later, I was and still am hesitant to it’s existence.
+Factory’s webpage seven years later, I was and still am hesitant about its existence.
 Meanwhile, fans seem pretty happy about it and I have been receiving messages with no mention of any reserves about this specific release.

 Shout!
 Factory seems to be the reincarnation of Rhino, which I am very familiar with.
 You can read more about their history here via their about page.
 After learning this, I feel more comfortable with this release.
-That being said, I doubt it will be available on Amazon, iTunes and the like anytime soon, if ever at all due to it’s unique commercial licensing.
+That being said, I doubt it will be available on Amazon, iTunes, and the like anytime soon, if ever at all due to it’s unique commercial licensing.
 I also just found out from our contributor Alex, that this is now listed on the creditable site TVShowsOnDVD.com.

 If you do order this, please send photos in of your unboxing, embracing, absolute joy-ing to share this momentous occasion starting on March 17, 2015!